 Next, you can look at adding monthly sprays of waterproofing liquid in the frame bag (where the battery is located).
 This is to ensure the water drips down instead of soaking into the battery.
 Finally, you can focus on the hub motor.

-As you continue to utilize your e-bike in the wet conditions, you’ll also start to develop your own tips and tricks for making your bike more water-resistant.
+As you continue to utilize your e-bike in wet conditions, you’ll also start to develop your own tips and tricks for making your bike more water-resistant.

 Let us know how we are doing!
 Have another question or a recommendation for us? – reach us via this contact form.